-If adjustment disorders don’t resolve, they can lead to more serious mental health problems such as a social anxiety disorder, depression or substance abuse An adjustment disorder differs from post-traumatic stress disorder because PTSD usually occurs as a reaction to a life-threatening event and tends to last longer.
+If adjustment disorders don’t resolve, they can lead to more serious mental health problems such as social anxiety disorder, depression, or substance abuse An adjustment disorder differs from post-traumatic stress disorder because PTSD usually occurs as a reaction to a life-threatening event and tends to last longer.

 Prevention & Recovery

 As hard as it can be to see the light at the end of the tunnel when you’re feeling down and out, there are ways to ease that anxious feeling and regain stability in your life again.
 Here are some effective ways to prepare for and adjust to those stressful life events: